RobospaceNZ/memlease/README.md

 Using memlease, log buffers can be dynamically allocated with a timeout.
 If the logs are not retrieved within the specified time, the memory is automatically freed, preventing long-term memory waste while still allowing logs to be captured when needed.

+## Config

+CONFIG_MEMLEASE_NUM_ENTRIES_PER_BUF

+Specifies the number of allocation tracking entries stored in a single memlease entry block.

+The first entry block is statically allocated at build time.
+Each entry in the block tracks one active allocation.
+When this initial block becomes full, additional entry blocks are dynamically allocated on the heap as needed.

+As allocations are released, entry blocks are reclaimed automatically.
+When all entries in a dynamically allocated block are free and it is the most recently allocated block, that block is freed.

+### Trade-offs
+Larger values:
+- Fewer dynamic allocations of entry blocks
+- Increased static memory usage (the initial block can never be freed)

+Smaller values:
+- Reduced static memory footprint
+- More frequent allocation and deallocation of entry blocks at runtime

+The default value of 32 provides a balanced trade-off for most systems.
+With this setting, up to 32 active heap allocations can be tracked before an additional entry block of 32 entries is allocated.